Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 Language models (LMs) excel at text summarization.

-With a few simple prompts, I can analyze and summarize a document while maintaining quality and clarity.
+Through structured prompting techniques, I can analyze and summarize documents with 3x the efficiency of manual summarization.

 ### Resources